yetanalytics/project-persephone/README.md

 - Work on error messaging/logging
     - Perform actual logging (rather than simply printing to the console).
     - Display better errors (rather than simply the Statement ID) if a Pattern cannot accept a Statement.
-- Create a demo of the library with a Profile and a set of Statements.
+(This requires work on the FSM library.)
+    - Catch exceptions caused by JSON-to-EDN parsing.
+- Squish bugs (see Issue tracker).

 ## License